nerves-project/nerves/guides/introduction/getting-started.md

 HDMI cable, and before booting up your device, you may see device messages related to the booting process in the IEx console.

-For more info, refer to [Connecting to Nerves Target page](connecting-to-nerves-target.html).
+For more info, refer to [Connecting to your Nerves Target](core/connecting-to-your-nerves-target.html).

 > #### What features does Nerves support for my device? {: .tip}
 >